 Visitors to Cuba from almost every country need a visa to clear Cuban customs.
-Americans all need a Cuban tourist card/visa.
-Here’s how to get one when traveling from the U.S. on Delta Air Lines.
+Americans all need a Cuban Tourist Card (often called a visa, though these are technically different items).
+Here’s how to get one when traveling from the US on Delta Airlines.

-The following guidelines are for passengers traveling to Cuba with Delta.
-If you’re traveling on a different airline, it will be more helpful to review our general guidelines on the Cuba tourist card/visa.
-Or to review our guidelines for Jetblue and American Airlines.
+The following applies to passengers traveling to Cuba with Delta.
+If you’re traveling on a different airline, it will be more helpful to review these general guidelines on the Cuban Tourist Card/visa or review guidelines for JetBlue, Southwest, and American Airlines.

-Once you have your Delta Cuba visa/tourist card, fill it out neatly and completely.
+Once you have your Cuban Tourist Card, fill it out neatly and completely.
 Keep it with your passport and don’t lose it!
 You’ll need it to clear customs when you arrive in Cuba and when you leave.

 have questions about how to get a Cuban Tourist Card?
 Our Cuban travel planners are here to answer them.
 And before your trip, make sure to check out: